Hornbeam

 Often confused with common beech, you can tell hornbeam apart by its doubly serrated leaf edges (beech has wavy edged leaves with small hairs).
 The catkins of hornbeam open in spring and develop into papery green winged fruits that hang in tiered clusters through autumn.
 Later in the year the leaves turn golden yellow and orange.
 Hornbeam provides structure when grown alone or can be used in hedging.

-Hornbeam estimated full grown height:
+Estimated full grown height:

 30 metres, growing an estimated 30-60cm each year.